amorim-dev/amorim-dev/README.md

 I am a lifelong learner who loves to get out of my comfort zone and do my best.

-🚩 Goal: Specialize in Data Science and Machine Learning
+:triangular_flag_on_post: Goal: Specialize in Data Science and Machine Learning

-🎓  Systems Engineering student at UTN looking for a job opportunity in the Data Science Industry 📚
+:mortar_board:  Systems Engineering student at UTN looking for a job opportunity in the Data Science Industry 📚

 ---